Get a Demo of HR DataHub's platform

 Problem #1: Salary surveys are outdated from day one

-As mentioned above, a vast majority of businesses run a salary review once per year (usually done around March or April).
+As mentioned above, most businesses run a salary review once per year (usually done around March or April).

-Now, the market data they rely on to make those decisions is outdated.
+Now, the compensation data they rely on to make those decisions is outdated.

 Organisations receive and look at data and salary surveys from the previous year, — and that market data will have been sent to the survey providers four months before that.

-In short, HR Teams are effectively looking at market data that's already eight months old.
+In short, human resources Teams are effectively looking at market data that's already eight months old.

 This could work in a world where everything is predictable, and inflation is always in check.
 But right now, the market is unpredictable, and inflation, as we all know, is through the roof.